El

 Wednesday, 14 March 2007

 A few weeks ago, Celeste posted specs for standard toolbars for the major KDE applications.
 Now, we wrote down some general guidelines.
 Again, please review and give feedback in the comments section, or write to me (ellen kde org).
+There are still screenshots missing for the standard toolbars.
 Read More

 KDE HIG Configuration dialogs - Update